aiven/aiven-docs/docs/tools/cli/service/connection-info.md

 | `--db`                        | The database name to use to connect                                                                           |

-**Example:** Retrieve the connection URI needed to connect to an Aiven for Caching service named `demo-redis`:
+**Example:** Retrieve the connection URI needed to connect to an Aiven for Caching® service named `demo-redis`:

 ```
 avn service connection-info redis uri demo-redis